6 Day Spring Cleaning Challenge you can do easily

 This is probably the best cleaner for windows and mirrors I have ever tried.
-Absolutely no streaks to see after cleaning, I am totally obsessed with the Squeegee Off.
+You won’t see absolutely any streaks after cleaning, I am totally obsessed with the Squeegee Off.

 Day 5 – Hallway

-And again start on the top.
+And again start at the top.
 Do you have a ceiling fan?
 Dust it.
 I use a Swiffer with a telescopic handle which makes my life so much easier.

 - Wipe down doors, trims, and switches with a microfibre cloth.
 Any cabinets or shelves?
-Take any items off and wipe it down.
+Take any items off and wipe them down.

 - Clean your entry door, especially the handle or knob.
 Is it a wooden door, maybe you need to wax the wood?
 If it is a little worn down, fresh paint does wonder.

 - Check air filters.